NovoRapid Penfill (Insulin Aspart)

 How Taken

-subcutaneous injection immediately (up to 10 minutes) before meals
+subcutaneous injection, typically up to 10 minutes before meals

 What Is NovoRapid Penfill Used For?

-NovoRapid Penfill contains insulin aspart, a rapid-acting insulin designed to help control blood sugar levels in people with diabetes.
+NovoRapid Penfill contains insulin aspart, a rapid-acting insulin that helps manage blood sugar levels in individuals with diabetes mellitus.

 Primary Uses